Looking for top places to visit in Provence, France? Check out our Provence guide with tips on the best things to do in Provence + map.

 Provence is a region full of history.
 The Greeks already founded their settlements here and later it was under the rule of the Roman Empire from the 2nd century BC until the 5th century AD.
 It later disintegrated, but its traces have been preserved in several places until today.
 Many of the cities on the south coast date back to antiquity – Marseille, Avignon, Nice, Saint Tropez, Cannes and Monte Carlo.

 Provence has more sun than any other part of France (like the Dolomites in the Alps).
 It’s warm here from March to October.
 Provence has even more sunny days than Los Angeles or Miami, which are generally considered to have sunny and warm climates.
-The sun in Los Angeles and Miami shines “only” 2000 hours a year, and in Provence it is a whopping 2900 hours a year.
+The sun shines “only” 2,000 hours a year in Los Angeles and Miami, and a whopping 2,900 hours a year in Provence.

 Why visit Provence?